 Acid-based stains typically come in earth tones and are translucent, so it will pick up the variations in the concrete.
 This process will often take on a more natural look that mimics wood or stone.
 The color palette is more limited, but the stain typically lasts longer than water-based.

+A popular application for garages, workrooms, machine shops or clean rooms is an epoxy coating.
 These coatings can be applied using many different kinds of chips or quartz in a multitude of colors.
 They can also be applied without chips or quartz and also come in many stand-alone colors.
 Epoxy coatings are extremely durable and are great for garages, airplane hangars, warehouses, restaurant kitchens and many other areas.

-Polyaspartic Floor Coatings can be applied to nearly any concrete surface, at nearly any temperature.
+Polyaspartic Floor Coatings can be applied to nearly any concrete surface at nearly any temperature.
 It bonds easily, cures to full strength within half an hour, is flexible enough to bridge small cracks, can withstand high temperatures when cured, and has superior stain and UV resistance.

 Coatings can be applied in stand-alone colors or with a color chip, quartz, or mica broadcast.
 Choose your combination for a one-of-a-kind custom floor.

 Concrete floor slabs contain excess moisture that can damage many types of floor finishes.
-Moisture comes from two principal sources; free water from the concrete mix, and from the earth beneath the slab.
+Moisture comes from two principal sources; free water from the concrete mix and from the earth beneath the slab.
 Moisture mitigation requires low-viscosity high-density resins that penetrate deep into the substrate to effectively reduce moisture vapor emission rates.

 An essential part of getting the floor of your dreams is making sure the surface is prepped correctly before your application of choice is applied.
 At Custom Concrete Prep and Polish, we have our own state-of-the-art grinding and shot blasting equipment.
 The grinders are used to remove any existing material and open up the concrete surface to accept color and sealers.
 The shot blaster gives the floor a nice, rough profile that assures product adhesion when applying coatings, self-leveling underlayments or cementitious overlayments.
-Whether you’re needing a coating or leveling a floor to apply wood flooring, tiling, or VCT – a floor is only as good as what’s underneath it.
+Whether you need a coating or leveling a floor to apply wood flooring, tiling, or VCT – a floor is only as good as what’s underneath it.

-Floor preparation is a special point of emphasis to us at here Custom Concrete Prep and Polish.
+Floor preparation is a special point of emphasis for us at Custom Concrete Prep and Polish.
 We pride ourselves on laying a good foundation so that your flooring will last for a long time.
 We would be happy to provide our grinding and shot blasting services as stand-alone jobs if needed.

-Many of our customers need their floor leveled so their choice of a new flooring can be installed correctly.
+Many of our customers need their floor leveled so their choice of new flooring can be installed correctly.
 In these instances, we can grind or scarify the high areas and/or fill in the low areas until the specifications of the new flooring can be met.
 A common floor leveling technique is the use of underlayments.
 The primary purpose of underlayments is as a thin topping to level, smooth, or fix imperfections in concrete substrates prior to the application of concrete coatings.
 Underlayments require care in installation.
 Inadequate concrete surface preparation and priming might lead to severe pinholing or bubbling.
 Most self-levelers are typically applied at thicknesses of 1/4 inch or greater, allowing them to effectively cover minor flaws and compensate for height variances.